 Ian Fowell (Liverpool, United Kingdom)

 Ian is especially interested in following what ex Eurovision artists, ex Junior Eurovision artists and artists from the various Eurovision selections are doing and write about their new songs.
-He has also attended many Eurovision song contests and also several Junior Eurovision song contests.
+He has also attended many Eurovision song contests and also several Junior Eurovision song contests, as well as many national selections and festivals.
+Ian also likes to showcase new talent, songwriters, producers and songs that might interest Eurovision fans around the world.

 Barry Tsai (London, United Kingdom)